Learn to Play Hockey

 - Learn hockey

-- Small group sizes provides more one-on-one teaching, and more repetition and frequency in drills
+- Small group sizes provide more one-on-one teaching, and more repetition and frequency in drills

 - Game time format creates more puck contact and shooting opportunities